punarinta/react-native-sound-level/README.md

 * Add the `libRNSoundLevel.a` from the _soundlevel_ project to your project's _Build Phases ➜ Link Binary With Libraries_
 ```

+### Installation on Ubuntu
+1. Add to package.json: `"desktopExternalModules": [ "node_modules/react-native-sound-level/desktop" ]`
+2. You may need to make QT's multimedia library accessible for linker
+`sudo ln -s $YOUR_QT_DIR/5.9.1/gcc_64/lib/libQt5Multimedia.so /usr/local/lib/libQt5Multimedia.so`

 ### Usage